kianryan/kianryan.github.io/_posts/2009-09-21-android-16-brings-awesome-bar.md

 categories:
   - Comment
 ---
 The Android 1.6 API has now been released, and with it is coming one feature which outshines all others.
-The &#8220;Quick Search Bar&#8221; provides instant access to local phone and Google results in near real-time.
+The “Quick Search Bar” provides instant access to local phone and Google results in near real-time.

-Basically, it&#8217;s spotlight for Android, launched as a widget from your home screen.
+Basically, it’s spotlight for Android, launched as a widget from your home screen.
 I can see this really becoming the central hub of any phone.

 The new marketplace looks a hell of a lot better as well.